arkRedM/nodejs-note-taking-app/README.md

 One of the things that was highlighted during the workshop was __To build a Note Taking CRUD app using MongoDB, EJS, Express.js and Node.js__

-The process for setup is as follows
+The process is straight forward
 ## Step 1
 Clone the repo or download zip
 ```